maps-n-bag/maps-n-bags-backend/document.md

     "event_id": 3,
     "checked": true,
     "note": "had so much fun.",
-    "generated_detail": "This was a visit to some place", "expenditure": "1000.00",
+    "generated_details": "This was a visit to some place", "expenditure": "1000.00",
-    "event_images": [
+    "images": [
         "https://picsum.photos/200",
         "https://picsum.photos/200"
     ]